 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
 The Company manages liquidity risk through the management of its capital structure as described in Note 5.
 The accounts payable and accrued liabilities are due within the current operating period.

-As at 31 December 2022, the Company had a cash balance of \$1,145,000 (2021 - \$84,000) to settle current liabilities of \$127,000 (2021 - \$1,265,000).
-So far, the Company is not profitable and has had to primarily rely on the issuance of equity securities for cash, primarily through private placements and from related and other parties.
+As at December 31, 2023, the Company had a cash balance of \$1,328,000 (2022 - \$1,145,000) to settle current liabilities of \$51,000 (2022 - \$127,000).
+The Company is not profitable and relies on the issuance of equity securities for cash, primarily through private placements and from related and other parties.
 The Company's access to financing is always uncertain.
 There can be no assurance of continued access to significant equity funding.